hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_playful_graphic_of_a_group_of_animals_in_a_jungle__2c1da9c3-fdf0-4fbd-aef1-b84c465ae5ab-0_1.content.md

 <!--font:Poppins-->

-# Jungle Safari - Explore the Wild with Fun!
+# Jungle Safari: Wild Fun!

 Welcome to Jungle Safari, a website designed to educate and entertain children about the wonders of nature.
 Our playful graphic of a group of animals in a jungle will transport your child to a world of adventure and learning.